joseph-reynolds/snapaway/README.md

    + 2.1A power supply (USB micro)
  - USB powered hub with USB OTG
  - USB keyboard
+ - Adapter: USB A to micro B
- - HDMI monitor with HDMI mini adapter
+ - Adapter: HDMI to HDMI mini
+ - I am also using a HDMI monitor, not included in the costs
- - I am currently using a Windows workstation to coordinate everything.
+ - I am currently using a Windows workstation to coordinate everything, not included in the cost.

 Terminology:
   camera device: The term "camera device" refers to the Raspberry Pi computer